Benefits of clinical education placements in Aboriginal and Torres Strait Islander Communities and Health settings

 Students benefit from experiencing clinical education placements working with Aboriginal and Torres Strait Islander peoples for many reasons.
 These placements often allow students to:

-- learn about working in an Indigenous context – acquire knowledge and understanding of the complex determinants of Aboriginal and Torres Strait Islander health;
+- learn about working in First Peoples' Health – acquire knowledge and understanding of the complex determinants of Aboriginal and Torres Strait Islander health;

 - become ‘culturally responsive’ - develop their cultural competence and understanding of cultural safety;